odoe/learn-dojo/posts/intro-dojo-i18n.md

 };
 ```

-The structure of these files is that the default language file, which in this case will be english has a `messages` property.
+The structure of these files is that the default language file, which in this case will be english, has a `messages` property.
 We have a `title` of `Hello`.
 Under the `locales` option, we can dynamically import the spanish strings for our language file.
 This will replace any message keys with matching keys from the imported file.

 The supported language files are just objects with the keys that are mapped to the translated strings.